Trolls hijack Walkers' selfie campaign

 Walkers, a potato chip brand from the UK, launched a competition Thursday to win tickets to the UEFA Champions League final in Cardiff, Wales on June 4,

-The brand teamed up with longtime spokesman and former footballer Gary Linekar to promote its "Walkers Wave" campaign, and asked fans to send in selfies in the hope of winning tickets to the centerpiece football match.
+The brand teamed up with longtime spokesman and former footballer Gary Lineker to promote its "Walkers Wave" campaign, and asked fans to send in selfies in the hope of winning tickets to the centerpiece football match.

 At least, that was the plan.